lejean2000/Kimberling/ctr/README.md

 ### CTR10

-Let A'B'C' be the inner-Conway trianlge.
-Denote with Pa the trace of AA' upon the circumconic with perspector P=(u:v:w).
+Let Pa be the point on the P-circumconic such that APa|| BC.
 Similarly define Pb and Pc.
 Then CTR10 is PaPbPc.
 PaPbPc is homothetic to the anticevian triangle of P.
 The barycentric coordinates of the A-vertex are: